ironman850722/Computer_Vision/README.md

 # Computer_Vision

-## How to install Pytorch environment
+## Start to install Pytorch environment
 ### 1. Download and install linux environment (Ubuntu) or connect to other servers
 ### 2. Download Miniconda3
 Go to https://docs.conda.io/en/latest/miniconda.html and download suitable version, below is the suitable version for the writer.